hanami/api/README.md

 Define helper methods available within the block context.
 Helper methods have access to default utilities available in block context (e.g. `#halt`).

-Helpers can be defined inline, by passing a block to the `.helpers` method:
+Helpers can be defined inline by passing a block to the `.helpers` method:

 ```ruby
 require "hanami/api"